How To Design Successful Virtual Training To Avoid Zoom Fatigue

 In 2014, we wrote an article about the status of virtual training.
 Did we call it: Will Virtual Training Always Be The Ugly Stepsister?
 What we said back then was despite the convenience and the potentially lower cost of virtual training, most people preferred face-to-face training by overwhelming percentages.

 The same goes for training.
-The design and delivery of face-to-face training and a virtual one is as different as speaking English and Greek.
-And yet, looking backward, many people didn’t want to learn the new language of virtual training and so a great deal was lost in translation.
+The design and delivery of face-to-face and virtual training are as different as speaking English and Greek.
+Yet, looking back, many people didn’t want to learn the new language of virtual training, so a great deal was lost in translation.

 What a difference six years make.
 Not only is virtual not playing the role of the ugly stepsister anymore, but she is also finding herself in the enviable position of being the only game in town – a virtual Queen for the Day.

-Despite that power, the issues that people had with virtual in 2014, still remain.
-In addition, there is a new factor that should dramatically impact any virtual training design: people are spending a significant portion of their day attending online meetings called Zoom Fatigue.
+Despite that power, the issues that people had with virtual training in 2014 still remain.
+In addition, there is a new factor that should dramatically impact any virtual training design: people are spending a significant portion of their day attending online meetings, a phenomenon called Zoom Fatigue.

-Part of the craziness now is that our homes are now our workplaces and our screens are our sole connection to folks beyond our household.
-This can make us feel like “living headshots” since all we can do now to project our identity is a thumbnail image of our faces.”
+Part of the craziness now is that our homes are our workplaces, and our screens are our sole connection to folks beyond our household.
+This can make us feel like “living headshots” since all we can do now to protect our identity is a thumbnail image of our faces.

-Because that exhaustion level is going to be a reality for the foreseeable future, it has to be a determinative factor in designing your virtual training.
-What made sense, design-wise pre-COVID-19 does not make sense in today’s world.
+Because that exhaustion level will be a reality for the foreseeable future, it has to be a determinative factor in designing your virtual training.
+What made sense, design-wise, pre-COVID-19 does not make sense in today’s world.

 In a pre-COVID-19 world, we would have said having the cameras on for the entire training was essential for feeling engaged and connected.
-We are old enough to remember when people didn’t spend the majority of their workday in a virtual environment.
+We are old enough to remember when people didn’t spend most of their workday in a virtual environment.

 Back then – pre-March 2020 – attending a virtual training was probably the only virtual activity someone had to do for that week.
 Today, any virtual training is just another Zoom, Teams, or Google meeting squeezed into their day.
 Your virtual training now has to compete with lots of other virtual events.
 It is virtually a virtual traffic jam.

-While the camera is still essential in virtual training, it may be creating a false sense of engagement.
+While the camera is still essential in virtual training, it may create a false sense of engagement.
 Today, its use must be strategic.
 Seeing people in a gallery view is not the same thing as being engaged.

-Given that the virtual environment has changed so dramatically, the design of your virtual has to factor in this new environment.
+Given that the virtual environment has changed so dramatically, your virtual design has to factor in this new environment.
 Ideally, your virtual training needs to provide the space, the time, and the opportunity to work off-camera.
-We’re not saying that participants have to unplug entirely, but they should have workspaces that allow them to work collectively, without working in front of the camera.
+We’re not saying that participants have to unplug entirely, but they should have workspaces that allow them to work collectively without working in front of the camera.

 3 Ways to Create Successful Virtual Training In an Era Of Zoom Fatigue

-Include a producer – regardless of how comfortable you are with the technology; it’s always best to have someone who is assigned to deal with the technology, particularly when something doesn’t go the way you plan.
-And, in virtual delivery, it’s rare when there aren’t at least one or two hiccups.
+regardless of how comfortable you are with the technology, it’s always best to have someone assigned to deal with it, particularly when something doesn’t go the way you plan.
+In virtual delivery, it’s rare that there aren’t at least one or two hiccups.

 This is where your technical producer is beneficial!
 It can be their job to put in the slides throughout the discussion.

-You will want to save the chat and later send it to all participants for reference.
+You will want to save the chat and send it to all participants for reference later.